 2020: School of Medical Sciences, Faculty of Medicine New Research of the Year

 I am an Accredited Exercise Physiologist and investigate the role of exercise for the management of chronic pain and chronic fatigue.
 Pain and fatigue are closely related sensations which, when persistent, have debilitating effects on health and quality of life.
-More specifically, my research focuses on the role of exercise for improving outcomes for people with low back pain, knee osteoarthritis, chronic fatigue syndrome and post-cancer fatigue, as well as improving the way Exercise Physiologists manage people with these conditions.
+More specifically, my research focuses on the role of exercise for improving outcomes for people with low back pain, knee osteoarthritis and medically-unexplained fatigue states, as well as improving the way Exercise Physiologists manage people with these conditions.

 Media